Hurricane Cindy (2005): Impact

 As the remnants of the storm continued northeastward, it produced heavy rainfall.
 Statewide precipitation peaks included 5.52 in near Cleveland, South Carolina, 5.27 in at Tryon, North Carolina, and 5.18 in in Lenoir City, Tennessee.
 In western North Carolina, the rains led to mudslides, one of which damaged a volunteer fire department building.
 Flooding occurred across eastern Tennessee.
 In northern Virginia, floodwaters closed roads and businesses in Arlington, and a driver in Loudoun County required rescuing.
 In Sykesville, Maryland, two people were injured after skidding and striking a tree.
 Heavy rains developed a sinkhole along the Baltimore–Washington Parkway near Laurel, which backed up the local roads used as detours for about 2 mi.
 About 18,000 people across the Washington metropolitan area lost power.
 The heaviest rainfall in Maryland was 5.63 in, recorded at Salisbury.
 There was an unconfirmed tornado in Cockeysville, Maryland, which damaged a few trees.
 In northern Delaware, heavy rainfall and 30 mph wind gusts knocked down trees, leaving about 100 homes without power.
 In Pennsylvania, rains from the storm generated flash floods in Lebanon and Lancaster counties, leading to water rescues after drivers were stranded in floodwaters.
 In Lebanon County, the floods forced 22 homes to evacuate.
 Across the Lehigh Valley, about 4,600 homes lost power after trees were knocked into power lines, and a portion of PA 309 was closed for five hours.
-In Logan Township, New Jersey, flooding created a 30 ft along a levee, requiring emergency repairs.
+In Logan Township, New Jersey, flooding created a 30 ft break along a levee, requiring emergency repairs.
 The combination of rains and gusty winds knocked down trees as far north as Franklin County, New York, some of which caused roofing damage.
 Near Montpelier, Vermont, the Edward F. Knapp State Airport set a daily rainfall record on July 9 when it received 2.15 in of precipitation.